emerone/Landing-page/README.md

 # Landing-page

-Simple landing page HTML, CSS + JS navbar
+Simple landing page HTML, CSS + JS navbar.

-# Description

-The project has a design and image from sigma, parts with search bar responsive design.
-Container magnaged with flex box and grid box lorem text, and the nav bar is using js onClick events to toggle classes that show/hide the mobile part of the nav bar.
+The design and images are from a figma project, a responsive design.
+Container magnaged with flex box and grid box plus lorem text, and the nav bar is using js onClick events to toggle classes that show/hide the mobile part of the nav bar.

 ## Getting Started